seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Good night, sir.
 My Octavia,
-Read not my blemishes in the world’s report:
+Read not my blemishes in the world's report:
 I have not kept my square; but that to come
 Shall all be done by the rule.
 Good night, dear lady.
 Good night, sir.